-The Zimbabwean anti-gay lobby is active and unrelenting in its attempts to smoother any discussion of gay rights.
-If the self-appointed moral standards bearers are to be believed, homosexuality is not African; rather, it is an ungodly, abhorrent behaviour that has no place among black African society.
-What race, nationality or religion is homosexuality then?
+The Zimbabwean anti-gay rights lobby is active and unrelenting in its attempts to smoother any discussion of gay rights.
+If the self-appointed moral standards bearers are to be believed, homosexuality is not African; it is an ungodly, abhorrent behaviour that has no place within the black African society.
+Does homosexuality have a race, nationality or religion?

 In perhaps a first for a leading and active Zimbabwean politician, the Prime Minister Mr Morgan Tsvangirai was reported to have suggested that there was a place for gay rights in Zimbabwe.
 One would assume that the PM was not misquoted and there has been no denial of this position from him or his office and it does not seem there will be one, at least not unless his ratings start to tumble down!